michclleg/project-michclleg/README.md

 - coordinator.c and worker.c in the working directory
 - Update project_id in the notebook before running

 Run the project end-to-end using Notebook.ipynb.
-The coordinator prints a progress table as workers return, then writes the final value to pi_<digits>.txt.
+The coordinator prints a progress table as workers return, then writes the final value to 'pi_(digits).txt'.
 By default the coordinator enforces a hard limit of 10,000,000 digits.
 To raise it, patch the constant in coordinator.c and recompile as shown in cell 10 of the notebook.

 Link to video demo: https://youtu.be/AfcKvwYpENk